 Contact local hen owners or seek additional information online, particularly through local groups such as the Chicagoland Chicken Enthusiasts.
 Raising hens requires long-term commitment and would be suggested that if you are unfamiliar with raising chickens you attend a local workshop on raising chickens to ensure adequate preparation.

 Yes!
 Apply online at www.villageoflombard.org/onlinepermits.
 Select Residential Building Permit, next select Z – Chickens and submit the required materials below.
-Permits are limited to 50.
-The initial permit fee is $50, yearly renewal is free.
+The permit fee is $50.